Paul Budde

 For six years Philips was the defacto ruler of France.

-After his death in 1404, his wife Margaretha ruled his territory for another year till her death in 1405.
+After the death of Philip in 1404, his wife Margaretha ruled his territory for another year till her death in 1405.
+After which their son John the Fearless could take the title of Duke.

 The Carthusian monastery of Champmol